Southern Baptist Women Are 'Shocked' By Church Leader's Comments

 The woman immediately scolded him, but Patterson said he interjected in the boy's defense.

-"I said, 'Ma'am, leave him alone,'" Patterson recounted. "'He's just being biblical.
-That is exactly what the Bible says.'"
+"I said, 'Ma'am, leave him alone,' " Patterson recounted. " 'He's just being biblical.
+That is exactly what the Bible says.' "

-Hearing Patterson tell that story, Karen Sparrow Prior was outraged.
+Hearing Patterson tell that story, Karen Swallow Prior was outraged.

-"Regardless of one's view of how pastors should counsel woman who are being abused," Prior says, "we should be uniform in denouncing any sexualization of a child."
+"Regardless of one's view of how pastors should counsel women who are being abused," Prior says, "we should be uniform in denouncing any sexualization of a child."

 Prior, a professor of English at Liberty University in Lynchburg, Va., and about 30 other women immediately drafted the letter objecting to Patterson's remarks, addressing it to the Board of Trustees of Patterson's seminary.

-Note: A previous version of this story incorrectly referred to Liberty University professor Karen Swallow Prior as Karen Sparrow Prior.